 Fire caused by both natural and human-caused factors has been an important change on the landscape in the range of the Franklin's bumble bee.
 Because fire reduces natural succession of forests through the burning of encroaching woody plants, fire is a primary factor in the maintenance of grassland and meadow habitat that can support Bombus species (Shultz and Crone 1998, p.
-244; Huntzinger 2003).
+244; Huntzinger 2003, p.
+2).
 With the increase in human development came fire suppression to limit damage to manmade structures.
 Fire suppression allows woody encroachment to occur, and the diverse landscape created by fire (open areas mixed within forested areas) is slowly being replaced by increasing areas of denser forested habitat; the open areas that facilitated the growth of diverse understory plant communities are being reduced from their historical condition (Ruchty 2011, p.
 26).
-Conifer species now cover some of the area that was previously open meadow habitat in the range of the Franklin's bumble bee (Panzer 2002; Shultz and Crone 1998, p.
+Conifer species now cover some of the area that was previously open meadow habitat in the range of the Franklin's bumble bee (Panzer 2002, p.
+1297; Shultz and Crone 1998, p.
 244).
-Although this loss of habitat by fire suppression may have limited the availability and diversity of floral resources, as well as nest and overwintering habitat for the Franklin's bumble bee, healthy meadow habitat remains in areas where the Franklin's bumble bee was previously found (Godwin 2017, pers comm.; Colyer 2017, pers. comm.), and it is unlikely that loss of habitat from fire suppression was a factor in the decline of the species.
+Although this loss of habitat by fire suppression may have limited the availability and diversity of floral resources, as well as nest and overwintering habitat for the Franklin's bumble bee, healthy meadow habitat remains in areas where the Franklin's bumble bee was previously found (Godwin 2017, pers comm.; Colver 2017, pers. comm.), and it is unlikely that loss of habitat from fire suppression was a factor in the decline of the species.

 Increased fuel loads from fire suppression heighten the potential for catastrophic, large-scale, and high temperature wildfires.
 Any Bombus colonies in the path of this type of fire would be at risk of extirpation.
 Wildfire may have extirpated some historical populations of the Franklin's bumble bee, but we have no information suggesting that any known Franklin's bumble bee occurrence sites were in the path of catastrophic wildfires at the time the sites were occupied.
 Controlled burning became a management tool for reducing potential fuel loads for wildfire; controlled burning is carried out by Federal land management agencies including the U.S. Forest Service and Bureau of Land Management in the range of the Franklin's bumble bee.
-The effects of fire on invertebrates depends greatly on the biology of the specific taxa (Gibson et al. 1992), and in the case of the Franklin's bumble bee, controlled burns could certainly cause death of individual bees and negative effects to a colony.
-However, we have no information to indicate that controlled burns were a factor in the decline of the Franklin's bumble bee.
+The effects of fire on invertebrates depends greatly on the biology of the specific taxa (Gibson et al. 1992, p.
+166), and in the case of the Franklin's bumble bee, controlled burns could certainly cause death of individual bees and negative effects to a colony.
+Prescribed fire is likely to continue to be used as a management tool on some Federal land; however, the practice is overall small in scale, opportunistic (depending on weather, funding, and a host of other factors), used to prevent catastrophic fire, and often a net benefit to pollinators as it opens habitat by decreasing canopy cover (U.S. Forest Service 1989, IV 87 to IV 90, IV-113 to IV-119; U.S. Forest Service 1990, pp 4-149 to 4-179).
+In summary, we have no information to indicate that controlled burns were a factor in the decline of the Franklin's bumble bee or will increase in the future to a degree that may affect the viability of the species.